Mayuri26-sardar/Automation-Project/README.md

 # Automation-Project
-Python Project and other automation project
+There is my Python Project and other automation project